 - The voting period for the annual officer elections shall take place 1 DECEMBER to 7 DECEMBER.

-- Any Game Master or member meeting the requirements for an officer position may be nominated by a member of the GM Council.
+- Any Game Manager or member meeting the requirements for an Officer position may be nominated by any member of the GM Council, including themselves.

 - Nominations must be accepted by the nominee prior to the start of voting or will not be placed on the ballot.

 - Members may accept nomination for as many positions that they are nominated for.

-- If there is only a single member nominated for a position the nomination shall be considered unanimous and a single ballot shall be cast by the Vice Chairman for that member.
+- If there is only a single member nominated for a position the nomination shall be considered unanimous and a single ballot shall be cast by the Vice-Chairperson for that member.

 - If there are three or more members nominated for a position then Rank Choice Voting (RCV) shall be used.

 - Voters rank the candidates for a given office by preference on their ballots.

 - If a candidate wins an outright majority of first-preference votes (i.e., majority of votes cast by the Council), he or she will be declared the winner.

 - If, on the other hand, no candidates win an outright majority of first-preference votes, the candidate with the fewest first-preference votes is eliminated.